Reading Order

 Discworld Reading Order

 Forty-one novels of razor-sharp satire dressed as comedy fantasy — organized into seven subseries you can read in any order.
 Pratchett used a flat world on the back of a turtle to say more about humanity than most literary fiction manages.
 Every book is a standalone.
 Start anywhere.
+The recommended Discworld reading order for new readers is Guards!
+Guards!
+(City Watch) or Mort (Death sub-series) — both work immediately with no prior context required.

 Reading Order